Edward T. Cokely

 - Industrial - Organizational Psychology

-- Cokely, E.T., Ghazal, S., & Rocio Garcia-Retamero (in press).
+- Cokely, E.T., Ghazal, S., & Garcia-Retamero, R. (in press).
 Measuring numeracy.
-In B. L. Anderson & J. Schulkin (Eds.), Numerical Reasoning in Medical Decision Making.
+In B. L. Anderson & J. Schulkin (Eds.), Numerical Reasoning in Judgments and Decision Making about Health.
 Cambridge University Press, Cambridge, UK.

 - Cokely, E.T., Galesic, M., Schulz, E., Ghazal, S., & Garcia-Retamero, R. (2012).
 Measuring risk literacy: The Berlin Numeracy Test.
 Judgment and Decision Making, 7, 25-47.
 Read More